monolok/tinder/README.md

+# Tinder Speed Dating Analysis Project

+Tinder is an online dating app that uses a "swipe" feature for matching.
+This project analyzes data from speed dating events to understand factors influencing mutual interest.
+The dataset includes participant ratings on various attributes and questionnaire responses.
+Deliverables include descriptive stats, visualizations, and insights.

+# Questions answered:

 ## What the opposite sex say it looks for the most in a potential date
 ## Impact of match expectation VS reality
 ## What partners think of themselves VS reality